 Freezing and Food Safety

-Freezing doesn't kill foodborne bacteria, but it massively slows down their ability to reproduce, which is why freezing prevents food spoilage.
+While freezing doesn't kill foodborne bacteria, it massively slows down their ability to reproduce, which is why freezing prevents food spoilage.
 Once thawed, those bacteria wake back up and go about their business, which means it's time to either eat or cook that food.

 Most foods don't fare well in a home freezer beyond two to three months, although guidelines for specific foods vary and this is generally a matter of quality rather than food safety.